 Initially, there was no pond on the purchased plot of land.
 Manet created it artificially, changing the bed of a nearby river.

 Monet lived in Giverny for 43 years.
-In his garden, he created hundreds of paintings.
+He created hundreds of paintings in his garden.

 12 works are with a Japanese bridge.
-The one that is stored in the Pushkin Museum is considered one of the best in this series.
+One of them is stored in the Pushkin Museum.

 By the way, water lilies in the pond appeared shortly before this painting was created.
 Prior to this, the bridge extended over the clear expanse of water, as in the painting “The Bridge in Monet’s Garden”.

-After the revolution in 1917, the collections of Schukin and Morozov were nationalized.
+After the revolution in 1917, both collections were nationalized.

 Schukin’s house turned into a museum.
 The former owner was allowed to live in the gatekeeper’s house.
 Before leaving Russia in 1919, he guided tours of his former mansion.